 Image: Alfred Hitchcock Productions/IMDb

-This list would not be complete with a film from noted horror director Alfred Hitchcock.
+This list would not be complete without a film from noted horror director Alfred Hitchcock.
 (He shows up more than once on this list, by the way, and rightfully so.)
 Much like how Jaws made everyone scared to go in the water, The Birds made everyone scared to even be outside.
-It's amazing how scary an ordinary animal can become.
+It's amazing how scary an ordinary animal can become in the hands of a master of horror.

 16. Eyes Without a Face (1962)